New concentration inequalities for suprema of empirical processes: Introduction

-for $Y$ as above.
-Other exponential bounds for unbounded empirical processes are given by Adamczak in \citep{Adamczak08} and by van de Geer and Lederer in \citep{vdGeer11b}.
-These authors assume very weak tails with respect to suitable Orlicz norms.\\
+The lower bounds $Kx +\sqrt{2x}$ and $\mathrm{e}^{-nx}$ are again independent of the functions $f$.
+Besides the classical results for Gaussian processes (see, e.g., \cite{Boucheron13} and the references therein), other exponential bounds for unbounded empirical processes are given by Adamczak in \citep{Adamczak08} and by van de Geer and Lederer in \citep{vdGeer11b}.
+These authors assume weak tails with respect to suitable Orlicz norms.